Daaaaxianer/ScriptRepository/seq/README.md

 * Function 3: Read gff filter file and extract id from custom gff (--filtergff)

-The gff filter file should be in the same format as "the T2Tcytobands.txt", and the first column should be the same as the first column of the `custom gff`.
+The gff filter file should be in the same format as `the T2Tcytobands.txt`, and the first column should be the same as the first column of the custom gff.
 ```
 # -f is a reused parameter
 python GffFormat.py --filtergff -f T2T.gff -ff T2Tcytobands.txt